concordion/concordion-scope-examples/README.md

-# Per Spec Serial
+# Per Spec Parallel

 * Creates a browser instance per specification.
-* The browser is created using @BeforeSpecification and removed using @AfterSpecification, and is specification scoped.
+* The browser is created using a specification scoped object, which is constructed and destroyed per specification.

-## Issues

-* Specification scoped variables are automatically constructed, so we end up with 2 browser instances per spec.